 There’s truly nothing remarkable about this particular graphic other than the fact that it had to be made with cut vinyl.
 Today you can cheat and send artwork to be output as digital prints, but when artwork is going to be applied to a gymnasium floor there’s a certain sheen you get from cut vinyl and the printer’s software likes simple compound shapes, which is a technical...
 See more...

 This is an article that I wrote for Oz Magazine, published by Gary and Tia Powell of Oz Publishing.
 I also created the artwork and layout for this article.
-A good workplace encourages creativity from its employees and even in the hustle and bustle of filmmaking you spy people having fun and being creative in the moments between scenes....
+This article was prompted by a wave of reports I was hearing about production managers taking advantage of a hungry and uneducated graphic designer market in Atlanta.
+Even people who had...
 See more...

 Meet me in the Cloud